Skip to main content

 Testing cats for highly pathogenic avian influenza (HPAI) H5N1 at the AHDC

-Veterinarians examining neurologic cats, and/or cats that have a history compatible with HPAI, including but not limited to ingestion of raw milk or meat (both poultry and beef), interaction with dead or sick birds (wild or domestic), or farm cats, can submit samples to the Animal Health Diagnostic Center (AHDC) for HPAI PCR testing.
+Veterinarians examining neurologic cats and/or cats that have a history compatible with HPAI, including but not limited to cats having ingested raw milk or meat (both poultry and beef), cats that had interaction with dead or sick birds (wild or domestic), or farm cats, can submit samples to the Animal Health Diagnostic Center (AHDC) for HPAI PCR testing.

 The test code for HPAI testing in cats is AIPCR.
 In the case of deceased cats suspect of HPAI, veterinarians are encouraged to submit the entire carcass for necropsy; please note necropsy charges will apply.